 Statutory Sick Pay ("SSP")

 Entitlement to SSP is not automatic and it is only payable in respect of 'Qualifying Days'.

 To qualify for SSP, you must:

-- have been off sick for 4 or more days in a row (which includes weekends and any other days that you would not normally work)
+- Have been off sick for 4 or more days in a row (which includes weekends and any other days that you would not normally work)

-- Have average earnings which are at least £95 per week before tax and National Insurance are deducted
+- Have average earnings which are at least £112 per week before tax and National Insurance are deducted

 - Notify your employer that you are sick.

 Qualifying days are the days that you are required to work under your contract of employment.
 SSP is not payable in respect of the first three Qualifying days.

 If your contract requires you to work from Monday to Friday and you become sick on the Monday, your Qualifying Days would be Monday, Tuesday and Wednesday.
-If you are still sick on Thursday, you would qualify for payment of SSP from Thursday
+If you are still sick on Thursday, you would qualify for payment of SSP from Thursday onwards.

 Notifying your Employer